What Is Business Process Reengineering (BPR)?

 Davenport puts information technology at the heart of business reengineering.
 The Davenport model covers six steps.

-Step 1: Develop business vision and process objectives.
+1. Develop vision and objectives: Define the business vision and process goals.

 Manganelli/ Klein Methodology